yangshun/tech-interview-handbook/front-end/interview-questions.md

 ### What is a closure, and how/why would you use one?

 A closure is the combination of a function and the lexical environment within which that function was declared.
 The word "lexical" refers to the fact that lexical scoping uses the location where a variable is declared within the source code to determine where that variable is available.
-Closures are functions that have access to the outer (enclosing) function’s variables—scope chain even after the outer function has returned.
+Closures are functions that have access to the outer (enclosing) function's variables—scope chain even after the outer function has returned.

 **Why would you use one?**